hbc/knowledgebase/admin/chargeback_models.md

 In all cases work must be HIV related.

 ## CATALYST
-6.5 hours total including initial emails, consults and analysis.
+5 hours total including initial emails, consults and analysis.
-Exceptions may be made in consultation with John for :
+Exceptions may be made in consultation with Shannan for :
 Grant submissions
 manuscript resubmissions
 GEO (or other publication database) uploads

-## HSCI
-Available for junior PIs with HSCI affiliation
-When in doubt, check with Maureen
-For regular analyses, 10 hours free and 10 subsequent hours at 50% discount For single cell analyses, 10 hours free and 30 subsequent hours at 50% discount 5 hours free for anyone that has taken one of our courses where they had to register

 ## HMS
 On quad researchers only